Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

 Besides general restrictions of human information processing, performance can be influenced by internal or environmental disruptions such that the given competencies of a human in a specific domain are not always reflected in observable actions \cite{Chomsky1965,Shohamy1996}.
 However, it can be assumed that humans -- at least in domains of higher cognition -- are able to explain their actions by verbalising the rules which they applied to produce a given result \cite{Schmid11}.
 Although rules in general can be classified as procedural knowledge, the ability to verbalise rules makes them part of declarative memory \cite{Anderson1993,Schmid11}.
 For complex domains, the rules which govern action generation will typically be computationally complex as measured by the Kolmogorov complexity \cite{Kolmogorov1963}.
 One can assume that increase in complexity can have a negative effect on performance.

 In language processing and in general problem solving, hierarchisation of complex action sequences can make information processing more efficient.
 Typically, a general goal is broken down into sub-goals as it has been proposed in production system models \cite{Newell1990} as well as in the context of analogical problem solving \cite{Carbonell1985}.
 Rules which guide problem solving behaviour, for instance in puzzles such as Tower of Hanoi or games such as Noughts and Crosses, might be learned.
 From a declarative perspective, such learned rules correspond to explicit representations of a concept such as the win-in-two-steps move introduced above.

 Studies of rule-based concept acquisition suggest that human concept learning can be characterised as search in a pool of possible hypotheses which are explored in some order of preference \cite{Bruner1956}.
 This observation relates to the concept of version space learning introduced in machine learning \cite{Mitchell1982}.

-Based on these different observations concerning human information processing, we propose that a) human learners are version space learners with limited hypothesis space search capability that use meta-rules to learn sub-goal structure and primitives as background knowledge.
-This allows us to compute a bound on the human hypothesis space size based on the MIL complexity analysis in \cite{lin2014}.
-We assume that b) rules can be represented explicitly in a declarative, verbalisable form.
+Therefore, for the purpose of experimentation in a noise-free setting, we assume that a) human learners are version space learners with limited hypothesis space search capability and that they use meta-rules to learn sub-goal structure and primitives as background knowledge.
+We also assume that b) rules can be represented explicitly in a declarative, verbalisable form.
 Finally, we postulate the existence of a cognitive window such that a machine learned theory can be an effective explanation if it satisfies two constraints: 1) a hypothesised human learning procedure which has a limited search space and 2) a knowledge application model based on the Kolmogorov complexity \cite{Kolmogorov1963}.
-For the following definitions, we restrict ourselves to learning datalog programs which do not include function symbols.
+For the following definitions, we restrict ourselves to learning datalog programs which may take predicates as arguments for representing different data structures but do not include function symbols.